rizkyarifin/Android-Boilerplate/README.md

 # Android-Boilerplate
-Base project for android development with new technology.
+Base project for android development with new technology, included sample that show news from https://newsapi.org/.

 # Tech Stack